billoxbury/billoxbury.github.io/_posts/2023-10-27-predicting-elliptic-curve-rank.md

 <img src="/assets/img/2023-10-27/tsne.png" width="90%">

 Of all the hype that attaches to machine learning these days, among the least trumpeted applications - but to my mind some of the most interesting - are those applications of machine learning to mathematics itself.
 In this post I want to talk about an application demonstrated in the paper [1] <a href="https://doi.org/10.48550/arXiv.2204.10140" target="_blank">Murmurations of elliptic curves</a>.
-I will discuss some experiments reproducing the results of that paper.
+I will discuss some experiments of my own reproducing the results of that paper.

 Spoiler for the graphic above: each dot represents an elliptic curve over ${\mathbb Q}$ coloured by the rank of the curve; its position in the plane depending only on the numbers of points on the curve modulo the first 100 prime numbers.
 (I'll explain all this as we go!)